Washington Square Park

 Where History Has Been Spoken

 If these paths could talk, they'd tell you about the powerful voices that have echoed here.
-Frederick Douglass once stood on this ground, his words moving crowds to action.
+Frederick Douglass spoke on this ground on at least two documented occasions - August 1, 1848, and again in 1852 - both appearances connected to the abolitionist movement that had strong roots in Rochester at the time.

 In 1892, President Benjamin Harrison addressed Rochester citizens during the dedication of the Soldiers' and Sailors' Monument - a tradition of public discourse that lives on today through community gatherings, rallies, and commemorations that still find their home here.